 GCF also offers many forwarding features with its toll free numbers.

-Sequential forwarding delivers calls down a list of programmed phone numbers, which is essential for many businesses.
+Sequential ring delivers calls down a list of programmed phone numbers, which is essential for many businesses.
 For example, if a person is away from their desk, the next number in the list receives the call.
 The user can set the ringing time for each destination, and the call sequence can have four additional destination numbers.

 Time of Day Routing

-Time-based call routing forwards calls based on the time of day or day of the week.
+Time-based call forwarding routes calls based on the time of day or day of the week.
 For example, from 9 AM to 5 PM, your office number may ring.
 From 5 PM to 6 PM, you may direct calls to your mobile phone and from 6 PM to 10 PM, to your home phone.
 You may direct all late night calls and weekend calls to voicemail.

 Businesses can program multiple phone numbers or Session Initiation Protocol (SIP) accounts that use different Tier 1 carriers.
 If the first number or SIP account is busy, the system forwards the call to the next number or SIP.
 Failover forwarding prevents dropped calls.

 Advanced Interactive Voice Response (IVR)

 IVR establishes a computer greeting system that receives incoming calls.
 It interacts with callers via prompts and directs calls based on voice or keypad responses from them.
 The cloud IVR solution can be customized to meet your business needs.

 Select Country Forwarding

-Select country forwarding directs calls to numbers based on the caller’s country code.
+Select country forwarding directs calls to numbers based on the caller’s geographic location.
 Therefore, if a person is calling from France, a French-speaking attendant will receive the call.

 This feature receives and forwards faxes to an email address as image files.

 Unlike T-Mobile, GCF provides plans to forward SMS messages to your email address.
 Users must subscribe to an SMS enabled phone number.
 Users can view the details of SMS messages on the GCF online control panel.